fluxninja/aperture/docs/content/concepts/selector.md

 flow control and observability component, such as a [Classifier][classifier], [Flux Meter][flux-meter], or [Load Scheduler][load-scheduler], should be applied.
 It does this based on a combination of factors including the control point, flow labels, agent group, and the service.
-Basically, a scoping rules that determine how these components should select flows for their operations.
+Basically, scoping rules that determine how these components should select flows for their operations.

 :::note See also